Uluru & Surrounds7-day itinerary

 Circumnavigate Uluru by foot or bike

-The Anangu traditional landowners don’t allow visitors to climb Uluru because for them it’s a sacred site.
+The Anangu traditional landowners don’t allow visitors to climb Uluru because it’s a sacred site.
 Instead, join a walking tour led by an Aboriginal guide, or hire a bike near the cultural centre and circumnavigate Uluru on the 10.6km base walk, which is dotted with interpretive displays.
 It’s a great way to see the many springs, waterholes, rock art caves and ancient paintings at Uluru’s base.

 In the afternoon, jump on the back of a Harley Davidson motorcycle and enjoy the spectacular views.